 I believe the reason there is still so much debate amongst the general public is that they are presented with so many mixed messages.
 In an attempt to bolster their stance on one side of the issue or the other, individuals take a very myopic view of global trends by using their local weather as their personal prognostication of whether “global warming” is real or not.
 Looking at their local weather, they may choose to believe there is no evidence for it because their weather doesn’t seem to be consistent with what scientists report globally.

 For example, in and around the Ohio Valley where I live, an unusually large amount of snow fell this past winter between the months of December 2013 and February 2014, when there was almost no snowfall for several winters prior.
 In addition, the Northern Hemisphere’s Polar Vortex, an air mass of frigid arctic air, which is normally confined to regions in northern Canada, in and around the Arctic circle, took an unprecedented dive southward plunging deep into the States, creating some of the coldest winter days in recorded history.
-As a result, many scoffed at the idea of global warming, using the dumping of snow witnessed this past winter and record low temperatures as evidence that the world is not warming up, and concluded that the topic of climate change is simply non-sensical.
+As a result, many scoffed at the idea of global warming, using the dumping of snow (otherwise known as “weather”) and record low temperatures as evidence that the world is not warming up, and concluded that the topic of climate change is simply non-sensical.
 It’s disparaging that this abbreviated assessment on the part of many is lacking even the most basic understanding of the fundamental tenets of global warming.

 If there is one thing that all scientists agree on with respect to the world that is heating up, it is that climate instability will become the new norm.
 One need not look any further than the weather patterns in the past two weeks in Cincinnati, where in May, a series of days with high temperatures in the upper 80s were followed literally overnight by a series of days where the high temperatures had fallen into the mid to lower 40s.
 We were literally wearing shorts and t-shirts one day and winter coats the next.
 As an update to this article, the forecast for October 1st, 2019 calls for sunny skies and a high of 94 F at a time of the year where highs are in the 50’s.

 Illustration courtesy of ECO WATCH